trishume/deity/README.md

 7. Thou shall exit the Daemon and all Processes started by Deity by executing `deity exit`.
 8. Thou shall force exit the Daemon by executing `deity force`.
 9. Thou shall not force exit needlessly, as it may leave zombie processes and memory leaks.
+10. Thou shall hold no creators of Diety above Arthanzel (respect the MIT license and don't mooch credit).
-10. **And Deity is a work in progress so any Programmer who complains that Deity deleted his computer shall be ignored.**
+11. **Deity is a work in progress so any Programmer who complains that Deity deleted his computer shall be ignored.**

 Roadmap
 =======